ChampagneD/Golden_Sun_Remix/README.md

 ## Rules

-* The player move with ZQSD
+* The player move with ZQSD and interact with space and E
-* The player can interract with PNJs
+* The player can interract with PNJs and objects
 * The player sometimes enter in combat when walking outside citys and can choose an action like attack, magic, run.
 * While the player travel he will encounter ennemies and got different quest who will lead him to save the world